marciodearaujo/AWS-Questions-API/README.md

 # Fast test
 <p>Test the project accessing the url to <a href="http://ec2-54-162-138-29.compute-1.amazonaws.com/question" target="_blank">get all questions</a> from database</p>

-# How can i use this project
+# How can use this project
 This project is a docker container running on a AWS EC2 instance and can be access through endpoints:
 <ul>
   <li>CREATE A QUESTION</li>